 - Potential disability benefits

 By accepting a settlement offer, however, you get closure.
 You will not have to worry about what you may or may not get paid in the future.
+You don’t have to worry about your claim being terminated.
 You will be able to budget based on the settlement amount.

 Your Workers’ Comp Benefits May Continue Into The Future If You Don’t Take The Settlement

-If you don't take a settlement, you are entitled to reimbursement of medical expenses related to your work injury for life.
+If you don’t take a settlement, you are entitled to lifetime reimbursement of medical expenses related to your work injury.
 You also may be entitled to total or partial disability benefits if you are unable to return to work or must take on a lighter duty, lower paying job than you once held.

 Additionally, you may be entitled to receive extended benefits (partial benefits) if you are unable to return to work before full workers’ comp benefits run out.